top of page

 You can create or modify environment variables by using conventional assignment syntax.
 The following example assigns the integer 123 to the variable x, and then prints out the value of the variable.

-Your environment variables can store structured types too.
-For example, you can assign a list:
+Environment variables can store structured types too.
+For example, you can assign a list to a variable:

 Some Python types, like lists, can be modified, and this can be done through marcel.
 For example, to append to x's list: